 Provisions of our Articles of Association may make it more difficult for a third party to acquire control of us or effect a change in our board of directors.
 We have adopted several provisions that may have the effect of making a takeover of our company more difficult or less attractive.
 These provisions include a requirement that certain matters, including an amendment of our Articles of Association, may only be brought to our shareholders for a vote upon a proposal by our board of directors.
 If we complete our redomiciliation, Belgian corporate law will allow for various protective measures.
-In addition, several provisions of Belgian corporate law and certain other provisions of Belgian law, such as obligations to disclose significant shareholdings and merger control regulations, may apply to us following completion of our redomiciliation and may make an unsolicited tender offer, merger, change in management or other change in control of our company more difficult.
+In addition, several provisions of Belgian corporate law and certain other provisions of Belgian law, such as obligations to disclose significant shareholdings and merger control regulations, may apply to us following completion of our company more difficult.
 These provisions could discourage potential takeover attempts that other shareholders may consider to be in their best interest and could adversely affect the market price of our securities.
 These provisions may also have the effect of depriving ADS holders of the opportunity to sell their ADSs at a premium.
 In addition, the board of directors of Belgian companies may in certain instances, and subject to prior authorization by the shareholders, deter or frustrate public takeover bids through dilutive issuances of equity securities (pursuant to the authorized capital) or through share buy-backs.
-Although the authorization of the board of directors to increase a company's share capital through contributions in kind or in cash with restriction or limitation of the preferential subscription right of the existing shareholders is suspended upon the notification to the company by the FSMA of a public takeover bid on the securities of the company, the company's shareholders at the General Meeting can, under certain conditions, expressly authorize the board of directors to increase the capital of the company by issuing shares in an amount of not more than 10% of the existing shares of the company at the time of such a public takeover bid.
-If Belgian corporate law is amended, these and/or other provisions may have a similar effect.
+Although the authorization of the porferential subscription right of the existing shareholders is suspended upon the notification to the company by the FSMA of a public takeover bid on the securities of the company, the company 's shareholders at the General Meeting can, under certain conditions, expressly authorize the board of directors to increase the capital of the company by issuing shares in an amount of not more than 10% of the existing shares of the company at the time of such a public takeover bid.
+If

+Belgian corporate law is amended, these and/or other provisions may have a similar effect.
 See "Management Upon Redomiciliation."